koutianqi/koutianqi.github.io/index.markdown

 ---
 layout: page
-title: "Tianqi Kou | Tianqi studies AI hype and communication norms."
+title: "Tianqi Kou | Tianqi studies AI hype and non-accountability."
-description: "I study the construction and mitigation of AI hype through claims in machine learning research and about machine learning technology."
+description: "I study the epistemic culture of non-accountability and hype in the AI/ML ecosystem."
 ---

 <div class="intro-hero card">